zkingboos/sql-provider/README.md

 # sql-provider
-Build plugins easily using sql-provider for create databases easily
+Build databases easily using sql-provider

 If interested in knowing more browse my <a href="https://github.com/simaodiazz/sql-provider/wiki">wiki</a>